robbert229/docker-elk-nginx/README.md

 The setup is pretty simple with docker-compose.
 Elasticsearch has a volume mounted in the current directory named esdata that is used to store all of the data that elasticsearch imbibes.
 Kibana just connects to it, and NGINX hosts a reverse proxy on port 5602 that proxies requests to kibana.
 Elastic search is also on a reverse proxy behind port 5603.
 Both proxies are password protected and run on https.

+Also I know that it isn't really ELK.
+I don't like logstash due to its massive reqiurements so I avoid it like the plague.